ekb1zh/type/README.md

 ### Reason

-The problem is that you can't just find out the type of the `null`, `array` and `object` values in runtime.
+You can't just find out the type of the `null`, `array` and `object` values in runtime.
 For these three values, the type is always `object`.

 ```ts
 typeof null // => 'object'